Do I need to watch for whales when boating or sailing inshore?

 Yes!
 Many large whale species are frequently seen close to shore and inshore waters.

-Often called the “Urban Whale” because it travels close to shore, North Atlantic right whales, like other large whales such as humpback whales, minke whales and fin whales, often venture inshore to find food.
-These whales can even be occasionally sighted from shore.
+In the Atlantic, North Atlantic right whales are often called the “Urban Whale” because they travels close to shore.
+In Hawaiʻi, humpback whale mothers often hug the coastline to keep their calves safer in shallower waters.
+Other large whales such as minke whales and fin whales, may venture inshore to find food and can even be occasionally sighted from shore.

 Before leaving the dock, be aware of the animals you may encounter while on the water, take time to understand their behaviors and their migration patterns.
 Resources such as the WhaleAlert App, the See a Spout website and NOAA can provide you with information needed to safely navigate around whales and other large marine animals.